codeforamerica/alpha-oakland/utilities-streets/parking/residential-parking-permits/index.markdown

 ## What you need to know

-* Provide the qualifying documents (the name and address on the application must match those on the documents):
+* You must include the following current documents with your application:
-* Current vehicle registration (must be registered in California to the address where permit is requested)
+	* Vehicle registration (must be registered in California to the address where permit is requested)
-* Current California identification
+	* California ID
-* Current utility bill (a gas, electric, water or garbage bill issued within the last 30 days) or a lease agreement at address where permit is requested
+	* A utility bill (a gas, electric, water or garbage bill issued within the last 30 days) or a lease agreement at address where permit is requested

 Payment of Fees
 The cost of a permit varies by area.
 See fees section below.